CTOpenData/data-sharing-playbook/2_safeguarding-data.md

 * A security policy for employees related to the storage, access, and transportation of data containing confidential information
 * Reasonable restrictions on access to records containing confidential information, including access to any locked storage where such records are kept
 * A process for reviewing policies and security measures at least annually
-* Creating secure access controls to confidential information, including but not limited to passwords
+* The creation of secure access controls to confidential information, including but not limited to passwords
-* Encrypting of confidential information that is stored on laptops or portable devices or that is being transmitted electronically
+* Encryption of confidential information that is stored on laptops or portable devices or that is being transmitted electronically

 ## Enforce compliance controls.